captivationsoftware/DeveloperChallenge/README.md

 HOW TO RUN

 After cloning the repo, navigate to the src folder.
-From there, run the first command to compile, and second to run the application:
+From there, run the first command to compile, and second to run the application, with the input file name being args[0]:
+An example on how I ran it on my machine is shown below:

 javac com/malam/CaptivationChallenge.java

-java com/malam/CaptivationChallenge
+java com/malam/CaptivationChallenge C:\\Users\\musa-\\Documents\\testCases.txt

 The program will then expect input from the console.
 I used another program to convert common phrases to bits, then copied and pasted the result in the console for the program to decode.